paloderosa/paloderosa.github.io/_machine_learning/2019-07-16-pac-introduction.markdown

 ---
 layout: post
-title: The Emperor of Ice Cream
+title: Introduction to the Probably Approximately Correct model of machine learning
 date: 2019-07-16 12:58:00
 ---